Privacy Policy

 1. The kinds of personal information that the Company collects and holds;

-3. How the Company holds and retain the personal information;
+3. How the Company holds and retains personal information;

 4. The purposes for which the Company collects, holds, uses and discloses personal information;